TOP PROJECTS

 AFTER 23 YEARS - HERE'S SOME STUFF I'VE LEARNT

-Until you comprehend death, you will not truely live
+Until you comprehend death, you will not truly live

 No moment is boring.
 If it is, then you are distracted